thriveweb/photoswipe-masonry/README.md

 A fork of the excellent [Photoswipe Masonry Gallery](https://github.com/thriveweb/photoswipe-masonry) WordPress plugin by Web Design Gold Coast.

 A recent botched update (v1.2.15) caused it to stop working on a high-priority website.
-The creation of this fork was lead by the apparent unwillingness to accept nor communicate about a pull request that corrects the issue.
+The creation of this fork was lead by the apparent unwillingness to acknowledge a pull request that corrects the issue.

 ## At a Glance